 A UE not capable of full-duplex communication and not supporting simultaneous transmission and reception as defined by parameter simultaneousRxTxInterBandENDC, simultaneousRxTxInterBandCA or simultaneousRxTxSUL [10, TS 38.306] among all cells within a group of cells is not expected to transmit in the uplink in one cell within the group of cells earlier than NRx-TxTc after the end of the last received downlink symbol in the same or different cell within the group of cells where NRx-Tx is given by Table 4.3.2-3.

 A UE not capable of full-duplex communication and not supporting simultaneous transmission and reception as defined by parameter simultaneousRxTxInterBandENDC, simultaneousRxTxInterBandCA or simultaneousRxTxSUL [10, TS 38.306] among all cells within a group of cells is not expected to receive in the downlink in one cell within the group of cells earlier than NTx-RxTc after the end of the last transmitted uplink symbol in the same or different cell within the group of cells where NTx-Rx is given by Table 4.3.2-3.

+For DAPS handover operation, a UE not capable of full-duplex communication is not expected to transmit in the uplink to a cell earlier than NRx-TxTc after the end of the last received downlink symbol in the different cell where NRx-Tx is given by Table 4.3.2-3.

-A UE not capable of full-duplex communication is not expected to transmit in the uplink earlier than NRx-TxTc after the end of the last received downlink symbol in the same cell where NRx-Tx is given by Table 4.3.2-3.
+For DAPS handover operation, A UE not capable of full-duplex communication is not expected to receive in the downlink from a cell earlier than NTx-RxTc after the end of the last transmitted uplink symbol in the different cell where NTx-Rx is given by Table 4.3.2-3.A UE not capable of full-duplex communication is not expected to transmit in the uplink earlier than NRx-TxTc after the end of the last received downlink symbol in the same cell where NRx-Tx is given by Table 4.3.2-3.

 A UE not capable of full-duplex communication is not expected to receive in the downlink earlier than NTx-RxTc after the end of the last transmitted uplink symbol in the same cell where NTx-Rx is given by Table 4.3.2-3.